run-x/opta-docs/content/en/docs/Reference/service_modules.md

 create, destroy, and update objects) to the given s3 bucket.
 The current permissions are (wait for it), "read" and "write".
 These need to be specified when you add the link.

-## datadog
-This module setups the [Datadog Kubernetes](https://docs.datadoghq.com/agent/kubernetes/?tab=helm) integration onto the EKS cluster created for this environment.
-Please read the [datadog tutorial](/docs/tutorials/datadog) for all the details of the features.

-*Fields*
-None.
-It'll prompt the use for a valid api key the first time it's run, but nothing else, and nothing in the yaml.

-*Outputs*
-None

-## k8s-base
-This module is responsible for all the base infrastructure we package into the opta K8s environments.
-This includes:
-* [Autoscaler](https://github.com/kubernetes/autoscaler) for scaling up and down the ec2s as needed
-* [External](https://github.com/kubernetes-sigs/external-dns) DNS to automatically hook up the ingress to the hosted zone and its domain
-* [Ingress Nginx](https://github.com/kubernetes/ingress-nginx) to expose services to the public
-* [Metrics server](https://github.com/kubernetes-sigs/metrics-server) for scaling different deployments based on cpu/memory usage
-* [Linkerd](https://linkerd.io/) as our service mesh.

-*Fields*
-None for the user, we allow no configuration at the time.

-*Outputs*
-None

 ## k8s-service
 The most important module for deploying apps, k8s-service deploys a kubernetes app.